bgopi23/tp/docs/DeveloperGuide.md

     * Use case resumes at step 4.

 * 3b.
 User uses an invalid command format.
     * 3b1.
-FitBook alerts the user that the command is invalid and displays the correct format.
+FitBook alerts the user that the command format is invalid and displays the correct format.
     * Step 3b1 is repeated until the user enters a valid command.
     * Use case resumes at step 4.